How Are Homeowners Insurance Rates Determined?

 If you purchase auto and homeowners insurance from the same company, you might get a discount off your homeowners premium or a lower auto premium.
 Some insurers will cut both.

 Keep in mind that such discounts won’t make a high-priced company a good deal.
-Click here for our most recent report on auto insurance.
+Click here for our most recent report on auto insurance; we will issue a new report next year.

 Most insurers charge slightly higher premiums if your home has—